-Working in tandem with other traditional forms of marketing such as PR and advertising, content marketing can help a firm engage with it clients, and strengthen a brand’s reputation as a conduit for discussions.
+Working in tandem with other traditional forms of marketing such as PR and advertising, content marketing can help a firm engage with it clients, and strengthen a brand’s reputation.

-However, for a content marketing campaign to be a success you must ensure it is fully implemented alongside the rest of your firm’s marketing.
+However, for a content marketing campaign to be succesful you must ensure it is implemented alongside the rest of your firm’s marketing.

 Below are a few rules to abide by to ensure a successful content marketing campaign.